Jacksonville GREASE TRAP SERVICES

 Grease traps were invented to address the issue of excess grease waste produced by food establishments.
 One of the famous foods Jacksonville is known for is the delicious Southern Fried Chicken that tourists line up to taste.
 Restaurants that offer a list of fried dishes on their menu also make a lot of greasy waste.
 A grease trap is necessary to trap all this waste before it can reach the city sewer system.
 Grease traps are often located underneath the kitchen sink of small kitchens, while larger kitchens have their interceptors underground.
 Whichever type of grease trap you have installed, they all provide the valuable service of preventing overflows and backups, and even lower the risk of fires in your kitchen.
 Local officials carry out regular inspections to ensure that your traps are functioning correctly.

 3. Do I need a grease trap?

 No doubt, you do.
 First of all, you won’t be able to start any food-related business without having a grease trap installed.
 The local City Code dictates that every food establishment, no matter how small, has a grease trap in their kitchen.
-This is because grease traps prevent fires and keep the sewer systems safe from dangerous fat, oil & grease (FOG) build up.
-Once you get a grease trap installed, you can contact a licensed company like Jacksonville Grease Trap Pumping to do regular maintenance, which is also required by the local authorities.
-We have been in this business for a long time so you can be sure that you are working with the best.
+This is because grease traps prevent fires and keep the sewer systems safe from dangerous fat, oil & grease (FOG) build-up.
+Once you get a grease trap installed, you can contact a licensed company like Jacksonville Grease Trap Pumping to do regular maintenance.
+This is required by the local authorities.
+We have been in this business for a long time, so you can be sure you are working with the best.

 4. Can I throw grease directly into the grease trap?